Mississippi Legislature

 The Mississippi Legislature is the state legislature of the U.S. state of Mississippi.
 The bicameral Legislature is composed of the lower Mississippi House of Representatives, with 122 members, and the upper Mississippi State Senate, with 52 members.
 Both representatives and senators serve four-year terms without term limits.
 The Legislature convenes at the Mississippi State Capitol in Jackson.

 History

 Methodist Meeting House – the first constitutional convention was held at Washington, Mississippi in 1817.

 From 1800 until 1833, the legislative body of the Mississippi Territory and the state of Mississippi was known as the "General Assembly".
 Thereafter, it was known as "the Legislature of the State of Mississippi".
-During the Reconstruction era, the legislature met for biennial sessions.
+Starting in 1832 and continuing through the Reconstruction era, the legislature met for biennial sessions.
 In 1890, constitutional revisions allowed the body to regularly convene only once every four years.
 In 1910, the legislature reverted to biennial meetings, and in 1968 it began meeting annually.
 In 1977, the state constitution was amended to require that legislative districts be apportioned equally in terms of population.